dotnet/csharpstandard/standard/classes.md

 > *Note*: The `System.Nullable<T>` type specifies the non-nullable value type constraint for `T`.
 Thus, recursively constructed types of the forms `T??` and `Nullable<Nullable<T>>` are prohibited. *end note*

 Because `unmanaged` is not a keyword, in *primary_constraint* the unmanaged constraint is always syntactically ambiguous with *class_type*.
-For compatibility reasons, if a name lookup (§11.7.4) of the name `unmanaged` succeeds it is treated as a `class_type`.
+For compatibility reasons, if a name lookup ([§11.7.4](expressions.md#1174-simple-names)) of the name `unmanaged` succeeds it is treated as a `class_type`.
 Otherwise it is treated as the unmanaged constraint.

 The unmanaged type constraint specifies that a type argument used for the type parameter shall be a non-nullable unmanaged type ([§8.8](types.md#88-unmanaged-types)).

-Pointer types are never allowed to be type arguments, and don't satisfy any type constraints, even unmanaged, despite being unmanaged types.
+Pointer types are never allowed to be type arguments, and don’t satisfy any type constraints, even unmanaged, despite being unmanaged types.

 If a constraint is a class type, an interface type, or a type parameter, that type specifies a minimal “base type” that every type argument used for that type parameter shall support.
 Whenever a constructed type or generic method is used, the type argument is checked against the constraints on the type parameter at compile-time.
 The type argument supplied shall satisfy the conditions described in [§8.4.5](types.md#845-satisfying-constraints).